raytheonbbn/landsar-getting-started/README.md

 ## Download the Code And Initial Setup

-1. Starter Project - https://github.com/raytheonbbn/landsar-getting-started - includes skeleton structure so you can get started hacking on your motion model plugin
+1. Starter Project - https://github.com/raytheonbbn/landsar-getting-started/motion-model-demo - includes skeleton structure so you can get started hacking on your motion model plugin
 2. LandSAR Base Binaries - https://github.com/raytheonbbn/landsar-base - used to run the LandSAR system, which will run your motion model plugin.
 This repository requires <a href="https://git-lfs.com/">git-lfs</a>.
     * LandSAR Base excludes operational models and parameters found in the LandSAR system.
     * LandSAR is implemented as a client/server application, with a Java-based server and several clients including browser-based and an Android Team Awareness Kit (ATAK) plugin.
 LandSAR Base only includes the browser-based client.
-3. (Optional) Motion Model Software Development Kit (SDK) - https://github.com/raytheonbbn/landsar-sdk
+3. (Optional) Motion Model Software Development Kit (SDK) - https://github.com/raytheonbbn/landsar-sdk This is already included in the motion-model-demo project.

 Open the LandSAR Base Binaries folder, and run `./set-up-LandSAR-BASE.sh` to pull all the required dependencies for LandSAR from the internet.